tantodefi/speedrunLUKSO-challenges/README.md

 👷‍♀️ You'll compile and deploy your first LSP8 smart contract learning the differences between an LSP8 (new NFT standard) and an ERC721 (old standard).
 Then, you'll use a template React app full of important Ethereum components and hooks.
 Finally, you'll deploy an NFT to the public LUKSO testnet network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
 Deploy your contracts to LUKSO testnet, then build and upload your app to a public web server.
-Submit the url on [TODO]()!
+Submit the url on [speedrunlukso.com](https://speedrunlukso.com/sbmit)!

-💬 Meet other builders working on this challenge and get help in the [SpeedRunLUKSO Commonground]()!
+💬 Meet other builders working on this challenge and get help in the [SpeedRunLUKSO Telegram](https://t.me/+DlLg2q8IeII4Mjhh)!

-🤖 If you have any question during your Challenge, you can try out the [Cookbook.dev ChefGPT](https://www.cookbook.dev/contracts/BurntPunx-BurntPunX), and get answers to your Challenge/Scaffold-ETH questions.
-Please reach us in Commonground if something feels wrong!
+🤖 If you have any question during your Challenge, you can try out the [Cookbook.dev ChefGPT](https://www.cookbook.dev/contracts/BurntPunx-BurntPunX)

 ## Checkpoint 0: 📦 Environment 📚